amr-ayoub/CarND-Vehicle-Detection/writeup_report.md

 ## Data Exploration

 I started by reading in all the vehicle and non-vehicle images dataset provided by Udacity which comes in two separate datasets: images containing vehicle and images not containing vehicles.
-The dataset contains 17,760 color RGB images 64×64 px each, with 8,792 samples labeled as containing vehicles and 8,968 samples labeled as non-vehicles.
+The dataset contains 17,760 color RGB images 64×64 pixels each, with 8,792 samples labeled as containing vehicles and 8,968 samples labeled as non-vehicles.

 Here is an example of one of each of the vehicle and non-vehicle classes: